-Switzerland is a European country located in the midst of Western and Central European region.
+Switzerland is a European country located in Western and Central Europe.
 It shares borders with several countries including Italy, France, Germany, Austria and Liechtenstein.
 This landlocked country is divided by major land features like the Swiss Plateau and the Swiss Alps.
-There are over 8 million people in Switzerland and majority of them live within the global cities like Zurich and Geneva.
-If you wish to travel to Switzerland, take time to learn more about this beautiful country with this travel guide.
+There are over 8 million people in Switzerland and the majority of them live within global cities like Zurich and Geneva.
+If you wish to travel to Switzerland, take the time to learn more about this beautiful country with this travel guide.

 The Swiss Confederation was founded in 1291, which is celebrated annually via Swiss National Day observance.
 The history of Switzerland included mostly that of armed neutrality.
 It was only until 2002 when Switzerland became a member of the United Nations.
 Even though the country is a part of the European Free Trade Association, it is not a part of the Schengen Area and the European Union.